Purposes and Functions of Business Law

 Reforms to the commercial code focus on identifying and correcting inconsistencies and gaps in the law.
 Courts can also look to other legal systems to find remedies to complex legal issues.
 For example, recent updates focus on the impact of technology on these areas and how it affects business dealings.
 However, more restrictive trade practices have also been introduced in the modern era.

 If you need help with the purposes and functions of business law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.